Ali-Mugamai/ICS4U-Final-Project-Justin-and-Ali/README.md

 Either of these will stop `log.js` from running.
 If you do decide to do this, please could you at least join our Discord and tell us which template you're using!
 Or send us a quick email.
 Either will be super-helpful, thank you.

 ## Join the Phaser Community!

-We love to see what developers like you create with Phaser!
-It really motivates us to keep improving.
-So please join our community and show-off your work 😄

 **Visit:** The [Phaser website](https://phaser.io) and follow on [Phaser Twitter](https://twitter.com/phaser_)<br />
 **Play:** Some of the amazing games [#madewithphaser](https://twitter.com/search?q=%23madewithphaser&src=typed_query&f=live)<br />